Train Hard. Fuel Smart. Race Strong.

 Preparing for a half or full marathon dramatically increases your body’s daily energy demands.
 Even when runners feel “used to” the workload, the physiological cost remains high.

+Endurance running relies on aerobic energy production, meaning your body requires oxygen to burn carbohydrate and fat for fuel.
 When intake doesn’t match output, the body compensates.
 Hormones shift.
 Recovery slows.
 Energy availability drops.
 What feels like a motivation issue or a tough training block is often an under-fueling issue in disguise.
+Because of the increased need for energy, long distance runners require a balanced diet rich in carbohydrate, protein, and fat.
+Timing and recommended serving sizes vary (so always check with a Registered Dietitian who specializes in sports nutrition for specific recommendations).

 Runners are disciplined with their training plans — but nutrition deserves the same level of structure and attention.